Baseball on Stage

 Joe’s baseball dreams come true, and he helps the Senator to win the pennant, but his new identity separates him from his wife.
 Missing her despite the temptations of Lola, Mr. Applegate’s staff seductress, Joe relinquishes sport greatness to return to his wife and former life.

 Damn Yankees opened on May 5, 1955, and ran for over 1,000 performances.
 In 1956, it won the Tony Award for Best Musical.
-In addition to being a bona fide hit, the production marked between dancer Gwen Verdon who played Lola and choreographer Bob Fosse.
+In addition to being a bona fide hit, the production marked the first collaboration between dancer Gwen Verdon who played Lola and choreographer Bob Fosse.

 In 2003, baseball again took center stage in Richard Greenberg’s Take Me Out.
 The play imagines the coming out and response to the first openly gay professional baseball player.
 Darren Lemming plays for the New York Empires.
 He is so popular, so handsome, and so good at baseball, he believes that his coming out will be met with immediate acceptance.
 The action of the play reveals otherwise.
 The show’s true love story involves Darren’s new business manager, Mason, an uptight accountant-type falling head-over-heels for the sport of baseball.

-While baseball is currently on break from the Broadway stage, those looking to get their baseball fix in a museum setting can check out open at the Museum through September 15.
+While baseball is currently on break from the Broadway stage, those looking to get their baseball fix in a museum setting can check out In the Dugout with Jackie Robinson open at the Museum through September 15.